 The difference a decent and affordable place to live can make

-There is a strong correlation between improved housing and poverty reduction, according to the United Nations.
+The United Nations has found that there is a strong correlation between improved housing and poverty reduction.

 The house and neighborhood where one grows up has been shown to impact health and longevity.

-Safe and stable housing, says the Foundation for Child Development, is essential to the healthy growth of children.
+Safe and stable housing is essential to the healthy growth of children, says the Foundation for Child Development.